How to sell your products online

 Learn about two options for selling products or services online: through your own store or an e-commerce marketplace.

-Customers are purchasing online more than ever: Business-to-consumer e-commerce revenue is expected to grow 30% and reach $2 trillion in 2015.1 And the gross merchandise value for business-to-business e-commerce is expected to increase to $6.7 trillion by 2020.2
+Customers are purchasing online more than ever: Business-to-consumer e-commerce revenue is expected to reach $2.36 trillion in 2018.1 And business-to-business e-commerce is expected to reach $1.2 trillion, and account for 13.1% of all B2B sales, by 2021.2

 Whether you want to complement an existing brick-and-mortar business or plan to sell online exclusively, you have two main options for e-commerce.